Travelledfever7/Travelledfever7/README.md

 ---

-- 👨‍💻 As an AI & Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an Systems Engenireeng and a Software Developer, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with Mobile Application Development, Machine Learning.
+- 💬 Ask me about my experience with Web Application Development, Modeling and Control of Dinamic Sytems, Communication Networks and More.
 - 🌱 I’m diving deeper into _[Machine Learning](https://www.coursera.org/browse/data-science/machine-learning)_ and _[AI](https://www.deeplearning.ai/)_

 ## 🛠 &nbsp;Tech Stack